localstack/snowflake-docs/content/en/user-guide/integrations/dbt/index.md

 To use dbt Cloud with the Snowflake emulator, you'll first need to configure an ephemeral instance.
 Ephemeral instances provide isolated environments for testing and development.
 For more information, see the [Ephemeral Instances documentation]({{< ref "user-guide/ephemeral-instances" >}}).

-1. First, create an ephemeral instance for Snowflake in LocalStack UI.
+1. First, create an ephemeral instance for Snowflake in the LocalStack Web application.

 2. Once your ephemeral instance is running, note the host URL (e.g., `sf-v09rkl9fcjs21.sandbox.localstack.cloud`).